davidhoksza/BioAlphabet/README.md

 Follows a lists of currently supported alphabets and alphabets which I intend to add.
 Should you know about any other relevant alphabet, please [let me know](mailto:david.hoksza@gmail.com).

+#### You can run the app at https://davidhoksza.github.io/BioAlphabet/

 ## Currently supported alphabets

 - [Protein alphabet](http://www.bioch.ox.ac.uk/howarth/alphabet.htm)